London FA & Football For Future

 Your approach: How are you addressing the problem outlined above?
 How are you using the power of sport and physical activity to build awareness, shift behavior, and enable sustainable participation for all in response to the climate crisis?
 We'd love to know about the origin of your idea, and what was your "aha" moment" that led you to take action?

-London FA, with Football For Future, will embed a football-specific climate education programme across grassroots clubs, leagues, and volunteers in London.
-Using football as a trusted, engaging platform, we will build climate awareness, shift behaviours, and enable sustainable participation through interactive workshops, practical club projects, and youth-led initiatives.
-The idea grew from experiencing how the climate impacts pitches, participation, and club operations, alongside the power of football to inspire teamwork, leadership, and action.
+The idea grew from seeing climate impacts on pitches, participation, and club operations, alongside the power of football to inspire teamwork, leadership, and action.
 This originates from the idea that if football can teach teamwork, resilience, and leadership, it can also be a vehicle for climate literacy and local action.
-By scaling FFF’s proven academy programme across London's thriving grassroots football community, we empower players, coaches, and volunteers to embed climate literacy and action across their clubs and communities, making football a platform for inclusive, climate-positive change.

 Collaboration with young people and the community: In what ways does your initiative engage young people and community members closest to the problem?
 What role do they play in building the solution you deliver?